jiri-hron/RepData_PeerAssessment2/report.md

 In comparison with previous figure, where Tornadoes dominate, the floods were the most serious cause of economic damages during the whole period.
-Very important is also understandable disappearance of all heat-related weather events and their replacement with rather more destructive wind-related events like hurricanes and typhoons.
+Very important is also an understandable disappearance of all heat-related weather events and their replacement with rather more destructive wind-related events like hurricanes and typhoons.
 Droughts ranged seventh, as one of the primary reasons for all crop damages.
 Measures to be taken in order to minimize economic